The International Bengal Cat Society presents an excellent brochure with information on the history and personality of this beautiful breed:

 Why do you breed bengals?
 We breed Bengals because of their unique personalities, intelligence and appearance.
 Our breeders are our pets and their charismatic behavior is an enrichment to our daily lives.

 What do you breed for?
-Currently we are focused on temperament, pattern and coat quality.
-In 2017 & 2018 we will begin to work in a well structured male to influence all offspring and hopefully begin combining traits together.
+Currently we are focused creating a jaguar pattern with ideal Bengal structure.
+In 2018 we will begin to work in a well structured paw printed male to influence all offspring and hopefully begin combining traits together.
 Breeding is a hobby and we evaluate and retain any kittens to pursue this passionate and committed mission.

 How frequently are your kittens handled?
 Where are they raised?
 Our kittens are handled daily in their private nursery inside our home by each member of our family.
 We strive for healthy, well socialized kittens.

 Do you allow Cattery visits?
-Yes, visits are welcome when scheduled in advance with a strict 60 minute maximum session.
-Kittens under no circumstances may be picked up by visitors unless given permission.
+Yes, visits are welcome for our adults.
+Kittens under no circumstances may be handled by visitors.
 These policies are in place to prevent injury, disease and stress on our kittens and breeders.
 We ask you to please wear clean attire, remove your shoes and use the rubbing alcohol provided before and after visits to protect our kittens and breeders.

 To view some of our favorite toys, click: Toys We Love